olehpona/tg-captain/README.md

 transmission: #only used when transmission plugin enabled
   rpc: http://127.0.0.1:9091/transmission/rpc #path to transmission rpc.
 Must be like <http or https>://<url>/transmission/rpc!
 ```

 ## Building

 You can build bot only using `cargo build --release`<br> or build docker using Dockerfile in this repo `docker buildx build -t <your container tag> .`

 ## Running

-For running tg-captain local you must set env variable `CONFIG_PATH=<path to your config file>`.
+For running tg-captain local you must set command arg like this `./tg-captain <path-to-your-config>`.
 Or you can use this docker compose file example for running it

 ```
 version: "3"
 services:
   tg-captain:
-    image: tg-captain
+    image: <your-image-name>
     container_name: tg-captain
     network_mode: host #used host for simple setup sys ping function
     volumes: